 - Keep control of costs.

-You know everything now 😀 on your marks, get set, fire, test!
+You know everything now about A B testing examples 😀 on your marks, get set, fire, test!